Noncommutative maximal ergodic inequalities associated with doubling conditions: Individual ergodic theorems

 \section{Individual ergodic theorems}

-In this section we apply the maximal inequalities to study the pointwise ergodic convergence in Theorem \ref{thm:main intro} and Theorem \ref{thm:main poly}.
+In this section, we apply the maximal inequalities to study the pointwise ergodic convergence in Theorems~\ref{thm:main intro} and~\ref{thm:main poly}.

 We will use the following analogue for the noncommutative setting of the usual almost everywhere convergence.
-The definition is introduced by Lance \cite{lance76erg} (see also \cite{jajte85nclimitbook}). \begin{defn} Let $\mathcal{\mathcal{M}}$ be a von Neumann algebra equipped with a normal semifinite faithful trace $\tau$.
-Let $x_{n},x\in L_{0}(\mathcal{\mathcal{M}})$. $(x_{n})_{n\geq1}$ is said to converge \emph{bilaterally almost uniformly} (\emph{b.a.u.} in short) to $x$ if for every $\varepsilon>0$ there is a projection $e\in\mathcal{\mathcal{M}}$ such that
+The definition is introduced by Lance \cite{lance76erg} (see also \cite{jajte85nclimitbook}). \begin{defn} Let $\mathcal{M}$ be a von Neumann algebra equipped with a normal semifinite faithful trace~$\tau$.
+Let $x_{n},x\in L_{0}(\mathcal{M})$.
+We say that $(x_{n})_{n\geq 1}$ converges \emph{bilaterally almost uniformly} (\emph{b.a.u.} for short) to $x$ if for every $\varepsilon >0$ there is a projection $e\in \mathcal{M}$ such that